 1 |

 With other cards, bringing a guest means you’ll have to use one of your free visit entitlements.
-For example, bringing a guest with you on your DBS Altitude Visa’s Priority Pass would exhaust your two visit allowance.
+For example, bringing a guest with you on the DBS Altitude Visa’s Priority Pass would use up your two visit allowance.

 However, the following cards do not allow you to share your lounge visits.